About us

 If you love to walk and meet people outside of the usual places, this group is for you.
 It's open to everyone of all ages.
 (It's not a hiking group -- we won't be climbing anything -- though hikers are welcome.) 😊

 We'll visit some of the best spots, including safe trails, in Kennebec and Somerset counties.
-If the group grows, we can schedule visits farther away.
+If the group continues to grow or there's more interest, we'll schedule visits farther away.

 • Walks will average 2-4 miles.